kgbhat/nsx-t-design-guide-3.0/5:Security/Chapter-5-Security.md

   **1- NSX Managed Workloads with standard VLAN based networking.**

-    -   NSX Distributed Firewall can be used to protect NSX managed VM\'s, Containers & Physical Server workloads.
+    -   NSX Distributed Firewall can be used to protect NSX managed VM's, Containers & Physical Server workloads.

   **2- NSX Managed Workloads with NSX Overlay for networking:**

-    -   NSX Distributed Firewall can be used to protect NSX managed VM\'s, Containers & Physical Server workloads.
+    -   NSX Distributed Firewall can be used to protect NSX managed VM's, Containers & Physical Server workloads.

   **3- Non-NSX Managed workloads on traditional VLAN based network.**